-Basically, all communication related ICT areas are open for proposals.
+Basically all communication related ICT areas are open for proposals.

 In detail the CELTIC-NEXT research items are laid down in the CELTIC-NEXT - Scope and Research Areas.
-This document, as well as the deadlines for submission and evaluation of the proposals, can be found on the CELTIC-NEXT website.
+This document, as well as the deadlines for submission and evaluation of the proposals can be found on the CELTIC-NEXT web site.

-Topics currently high on the ICT agenda are for example Internet of Things, Artificial Intelligence and Big Data, Privacy and Security, 6G and beyond 5G and verticals (such as Smart Transportation, Smart Industry, Smart Health and Smart Cities).
+Topics currently high on the ICT agenda are for example Internet of Things, Artificial Intelligence and Big Data, Privacy and Security, 5G+ and verticals (such as Smart Transportation, Smart Industry, Smart Health and Smart Cities).